New Insights on Target Speaker Extraction: Speaker Separation and Extraction Systems

 \subsection{Speaker Extraction (\acs{SE})}

-In contrast to \ac{SS}, \ac{SE} refers to the task of reconstructing a single target speaker from the mixture.
-To design speaker-independent \ac{SE} systems, some auxiliary information must be provided to guide the system towards the target speaker.
-We refer to the auxiliary information as the reference signal and denote it by $\bm{r}_o$, where $o \in \{1, 2, \ldots, C\}$ is the index of the desired speaker.
+In contrast to \ac{SS}, \ac{SE} refers to the task of reconstructing a single target speaker from the mixture given auxiliary information about the target speaker.
+We refer to the auxiliary information as the reference signal and denote it by $\bm{r}_o$, where $o$ is the index of the desired speaker.
 Note that the dimensionality of $\bm{r}_o$ depends on the type of information provided to the system. \Ac{SE} can be formulated as

-where $g$ represents the transformation carried out by the \ac{SE} system, and $\hat{\bm{x}}_o \in \mathbb{R}^S$ denotes the estimated target speaker.
-State-of-the-art \ac{SE} methods decompose $g$ into two stages \cite{ephrat2018looking, wu2019time, Ochiai2019, wang2018voicefilter, Delcroix2020}: auxiliary network and extraction network, represented by $h$ and $\tilde{f}$, respectively.
-The auxiliary network $h$ extracts discriminative features, denoted by $\bm{E}_o$, from the reference signal which help to identify the target speaker, i.e.,
+where $g$ represents the transformation carried out by the \ac{SE} system, and $\hat{\bm{x}}_o \in \mathbb{R}^S$ denotes the estimated speech of the target speaker.
+State-of-the-art \ac{SE} methods decompose $g$ into two stages \cite{ephrat2018looking, wu2019time, Ochiai2019, wang2018voicefilter, Delcroix2020}: an auxiliary network and an extraction network, represented by $h$ and $\tilde{f}$, respectively.
+The auxiliary network $h$ extracts informative features, denoted by $\bm{E}_o$, from the reference signal, which help to specify the target speaker, i.e.,